 This post may contain affiliate links so we may receive compensation if you sign up for or purchase products linked to below.
 You can read our disclosure for more information.

 How long should a blog post be is one of those funny questions?
 We ask this question often because the answer changes every year.

 However, there is confusion because we see so many successful bloggers publishing 200-word blog posts filled with pictures as well as successful bloggers with 3,000-word blog posts without pictures.

-You’ve probably heard many people and marketing experts attribute this to the fact that search engines consider longer format content to be much more valuable, making the algorithm to much more likely rank that lengthier piece of content toward the top.
+You’ve probably heard many people and marketing experts attribute this to the fact that search engines consider longer format content to be much more valuable, making the algorithm much more likely rank that lengthier piece of content toward the top.

-Now you know that a longer content will contribute to your success.
+Now you know that longer content will contribute to your success.
 But what does exactly “long” mean?
 Is it 500 words?
 5,000 words?
 What is the average length of a blog post?
 Well, this may vary.
 If you review all the research on the topic, you will come up with a variety of different numbers.